Energy Resources Program

 USGS Publication: Open-File Report 2012–1024–BThis report presents ten storage assessment units (SAUs) within the Powder River Basin of Wyoming, Montana, South Dakota, and Nebraska.

-Categories: All, Environment Aspects, Geologic CO2 Sequestration, Regional Studies, Powder River Basin, Type: USGS Publication
+Categories: All, Environment Aspects, Geologic CO2 Utilization, Regional Studies, Powder River Basin, Type: USGS Publication

 Wednesday, October 24, 2012